angad9/Doctor-Appointment-Booking-Website/README.md

-## feontend is completed back is now developing
+## frontend is completed back is now developing